googlecreativelab/aiexperiments-ai-duet/README.md

+Making music using code isn’t a new thing but machine learning gives us a whole new way to go about it.
+We played the computer tons of examples of melodies and over time it starts to learn relationships between notes and timings.
+So when you play a few notes the neural network will respond with a short melody, interpreting whatever you give it.
+It’s like a musical game of call and response.

+This is not an official Google product.

+## CREDITS

+Built by Yotam Mann and folks on the Magenta and Creative Lab teams at Google.

+## OVERVIEW

 A.I.
 Duet is composed of two parts, the front-end which is in the 'static' folder and the back-end which is in the 'server' folder.
 The front-end client creates short midi files using the user's input which is sent to the server.
 The server takes that midi input and continues it using [Magenta](https://github.com/tensorflow/magenta) which is then returned back to the client.

-This is not an official Google product.

 ## FRONT END